ALEXIATEK/ALEXIATEK/README.md

 - 👋 Hi, I’m @ALEXIATEK
-- 👀 I’m interested in HTML/CSS/JAVASCRIPT
+- 👀 I’m interested in Frontend development.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...